Birdemic: Shock and Terror

 Birdemic: Shock and Terror is a 2008 American independent romantic thriller-horror film written, directed, and executive produced by James Nguyen, and starring Alan Bagh and Whitney Moore.
 Inspired by Alfred Hitchcock's The Birds, Birdemic tells the story of a romance between the two main characters as their small town is attacked by birds.
-It was inspired by the environmental documentary An Inconvenient Truth, which led to the film having an environmental message.
+It was also inspired by the environmental documentary An Inconvenient Truth, which led to the film having an environmental message.